dd32/td-gh-ex/readme.txt

 * Fix: WP 4.9 issue with customizer color picker fixed
 * Tweak: WP 4.9 compatibility check
 * Tweak: General code cleanup in preperation for 3.2

+= Version 3.1.11 =
+* Fix: Post single view now handles per-post 'page-head-code' correctly.
+* Tweak: changed post 'updated' <span> to <time> and added support for custom CSS so can make updated revision date visible.
+* Tweak: scroll bar width for extended width to work better with latest browser versions
+* Tweak: changed how extended handled for Safari browser
+* Tweak: More code cleanup, including adding new file: pluggables.php for new pluggable functions for easier child themes
+* Tweak: changed some inline code to child theme overridable actions and filters.
+This is in prep for 3.2.